U8NWXD/oppia-wiki/Overview-of-the-Oppia-codebase.md

 participant web server as webserver participant backend

-client -> webserver: GET /profile/sean
+client -> webserver: GET /profile/oppialearner
 webserver -> backend: ProfilePage.get()
 backend -> webserver: web page with frontend webserver -> frontend: web page with frontend
-Note over frontend: frontend starts frontend -> webserver: GET /profilehandler/data/sean webserver -> backend: ProfileHandler.get("sean") backend -> webserver: profile data as JSON webserver -> frontend: profile data as JSON frontend -> client: final web page
+Note over frontend: frontend starts frontend -> webserver: GET /profilehandler/data/oppialearner webserver -> backend: ProfileHandler.get("oppialearner") backend -> webserver: profile data as JSON webserver -> frontend: profile data as JSON frontend -> client: final web page
 ```
 </details>

-First, your browser (the client) sends a request to Oppia's web server for the path `/profile/sean`.
+First, your browser (the client) sends a request to Oppia's web server for the path `/profile/oppialearner`.
 The webserver passes this request to the appropriate handler function in the backend code.
 The backend code responds with a web page that contains the frontend code, which the web server passes along to your browser.

-Now the frontend code starts running in your browser and, in this example, requests additional data from the web server by issuing a request for the `/profilehandler/data/sean` path.
+Now the frontend code starts running in your browser and, in this example, requests additional data from the web server by issuing a request for the `/profilehandler/data/oppialearner` path.
 Once again, the web server passes this request to the appropriate backend function, which responds.
 This time however, the response is [JSON-formatted data](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON), not a web page.
 This JSON data is passed to the frontend.
-The JSON data is not very readable, but you can see it by navigating to https://www.oppia.org/profilehandler/data/sean.
+The JSON data is not very readable, but you can see it by navigating to http://localhost:8181/profilehandler/data/oppialearner.

 While all these operations have been running, your browser has been showing a loading page.
 Now, the frontend code uses the profile JSON data to create the final web page, which you then see.